Welcome to

 Tara Gillespie (b.1983, Baltimore, MD) is an abstract artist with a passion for contemporary art.
 In 2018 she started mixing her own acrylic paints and experimenting with resin, amongst other materials, and her practice has evolved since.
 Her studio is based in Timonium, MD.

 “Throughout my life I’ve created visual art, films, and written works.
 However, it wasn’t until I began mixing acrylics and discovered resin that I realized this was the medium I’d been searching for.
 Fluid art gives me spontaneity, peace, and immediate satisfaction.
-My intention as I pour is to let go of my pre-conceived ideas, to be patient with the process, and to allow the paint to be my director.
-In this way, each piece is organic and unique as replication is impossible.
-As my flow art matured, I realized it had to be shared with others.
-If you’re looking for something magical, I believe you’ve come to the right place.”
+I think of myself as a paint chemist (having experimented with everything under the kitchen sink in my paint recipes) and my intention as I pour is to let go of my pre-conceived ideas and to be present with the process.
+In this way, I feel fluid art is a mindful art practice.

 Artist Statement